grufwub/DNS-Blocklist-Compiler/README.md

 # DNS Blocklist Compiler
-Compiles a list of DNS hostnames from multiple sources and strip unnecessary data.
+Compiles a list of DNS hostnames from multiple sources and strips unnecessary data.